Shared care projects

 Prostate cancer survivorship clinic

-Austin Health is working on a service improvement project to improve care provided to men after prostate cancer.
-Targeting men treated with radiotherapy, this initiative aims to provide holistic assessment, care planning and care coordination at end of treatment.
+Austin Health received a NEMICS service improvement grant to improve care provided to men after prostate cancer.
+Targeting men treated with radiotherapy, this initiative provides holistic assessment, care planning and care coordination at end of treatment.

 For more information, contact Carla.D'AMICO@austin.org.au